Fishing certification and training

 All new entrants must do the Basic Sea Survival course before going to sea for the first time.
 The other 3 basic safety training courses must be done within 3 months of starting work as a fisherman.

 If you have 2 years fishing experience you must attend the Safety Awareness and Risk Assessment course.
-You can find training and certification requirements for fishing vessel crew in the Maritime and Coastguard Agency (MCA) Marine Guidance Note (MGN) 411 (M+F).
+You can find training and certification requirements for fishing vessel crew in MGN 411 Certification requirements for crew of fishing vessels, small commercial vessels and large yachts.
 This also gives more detail about the certification requirements for fishing vessels that are 16.5 metres and above in length.

 Certificates of Competency (CoC)

-The rules governing the CoC are based on the size or power of a fishing vessel as well as its area of operation.
+The rules governing the Certificates of Competency (CoC) are based on the size or power of a fishing vessel, as well as its area of operation.

 If you are a skipper, mate or engineer, working on fishing vessels that are 16.5 metres in length and above, or work on vessels with propulsive powers of 750 kilowatts, you must hold an MCA CoC.

 You can only get a CoC after assessment and examination, which consists of practical, written and oral components.
-Apply for a UK fishing vessel officer CoC on the MCA website.
+Guidance and application information for gaining a Fishing Certificate of Competency for deck and engineer officers, including conversions and upgrades is available on the MCA website.

 Certificates of Competency for personnel on fishing vessels

 There are three specific CoCs for deck personnel on fishing vessels:

 - Deck Officer (Fishing Vessel) Class 1